Andre's Travel Guide to Tokyo

 - If you have access to a concierge use them!
 They are a wonderful resource

-Getting Into Tokyo
+Getting Into and around Tokyo

 Unless you're coming from another city within Japan, you'll be flying into either Narita or Haneda Airport.